 Why are there no regulations in place?

 But plastic isn’t going to go away.
-As the production rises, we need to work on a system that is better updated and controlled.
+As production rises, we need to work on a system that is better updated and controlled.
 The FDA needs to create a more transparent system about the chemicals being used and be more restrictive about the chemicals being allowed.

 Half of the plastic ever made was made in just the last 13 yearssays Judith Enck, the former EPA regional administrator.

-It will take many efforts from people like you and me to use less plastic in our daily lives to revert the trend to companies offering better recycling programs (that actually work), governments that regulate the production of plastic, and legislations to ban single-use plastics for our health and the plants.
+It will take many efforts from people like you and me to use less plastic in our daily lives to revert the trend to companies offering better recycling programs (that actually work), governments that regulate the production of plastic, and legislation to ban single-use plastics for our health and the plants.

-It is possible but we have no time and need to act now.
+It is possible, but we have no time and need to act now.
 However here are some proven tips on how you can avoid eating microplastic and plastic in your daily life:

-The sad news is that we all have plastic in our system, and it is impossible to avoid it completely.
+The sad news is that we all have plastic in our systems, and it is impossible to avoid it completely.
 However, there is hope, and by taking some or all of the steps we mention in this article about how to avoid eating plastic, we can at least reduce the number of credit cards we eat per week to maybe one per month less.

 Did you find a better way of avoiding eating plastic, or is there something we haven’t covered in the article?
-Let us know, and please make sure to share it with your friends to give them the power of health and well being.
+Let us know, and please make sure to share it with your friends to give them the power of health and well-being.